South Australian Jockey Club: The second S.A.J.C.

 The Club was re-formed in 1875 with Stewards: Sir John Morphett, Sir Henry Ayers, John Crozier M.L.C., W. Cavenagh, MP., and Philip Levi.
 The Committee consisted of: G. Bennett, W. K. Simms, MP.
-Judge: Mr. E. M. Bagot.
+Judge: Mr E. M. Bagot.
 Starters: Henry Hughes and G. Bennett.
 Clerk of the Course: J. Boase.
 The first handicapping committee consisted of W. B. Rounsevell, G. Bennett and H. Hughes.
 Longtime handicapper Henry Hughes was succeeded by his son William Charles Hughes.

 Seth Ferry and W. H. Formby (c.
-1818–1892) were commissioned to investigate the suitability of (later Sir) Thomas Elder's property at Morphettville, then marshland known as "Bay of Biscay Flat", for a racecourse.
+1818–1892) were commissioned to investigate the suitability of (later Sir) Thomas Elder's property at Morphettville, then marshland known as "Bay of Biscay Flat" (alluding to its unpleasant clay soil), for a racecourse.
 They reported that the area was susceptible to flooding from the nearby Brownhill Creek, and that it was littered with dips and gulleys, but both problems could be overcome with earthworks and there was no shortage of sand nearby, and in other ways was an ideal location.

 In March 1874 the South Australian Jockey Club Company (Limited) was founded with Simeon Barnard as secretary and share capital of £1000; Ferry was one of the original purchases of a £5 or £10 share.

 Elder leased at peppercorn rental, later donated, the 160 acres property on the Glenelg railway (later tram) line, near the Morphett Arms Hotel, to be known as the "South Australian Course" or "Elder Course" (and to the less charitable, the "Bay of Biscay course"), to the Company.

 The directors elected at the first general meeting of the Company were Sir Henry Ayers, Sir John Morphett, Thomas Elder, John Crozier, R. C. Baker, Philip Levi, Joseph Gilbert, E. W. Pitts, and H. B. Hughes, all highly influential gentlemen and racing enthusiasts.

 The Company promptly spent the subscribed money establishing racing facilities at Morphettville.
 The course was laid out by R. C. Bagot, first secretary of the Victoria Racing Club.
 The course was partly walled in, a ladies' lawn laid, and a grand stand, judge's box, stewards' stand, telegraph office, loose boxes erected.

 On 7 August 1874 the Club signed the lease of the course from the Company for one year, with a right of renewal from year to year for five years at a rental of 6 per cent. on the outlay.
 Their first race meeting was held there on 23 September 1875?
 3 January 1876?
 Due to the track being waterlogged their May 1875 meeting had to be held at the "Old Adelaide Racecourse" (later known as Victoria Park), hired from the Adelaide City Council at a cost of £40.
 The sum of £1,000 was found to be inadequate and the Company decided to increase the capital to £7,000.

 The Company then sought from Sir Thomas Elder, and received, conversion of the peppercorn rental to freehold purchase of the Morphettville land so they had the ability to borrow against the value of the land.